JensForstmann/factorio-mod-player-count-based-research-speed/README.md

 A setting of 1 will not change the speed, a setting of 0 will always disable the research.

-The configured setting will applied multiplicative after the ingame bonus for research speed.
+The configured setting will be applied multiplicative after the ingame bonus for research speed.

 Example: If you have researched all [lab research speed](https://wiki.factorio.com/Lab_research_speed_(research)), the lab would normally display "3.5 (+250%)".
 If the current multiplier would be 0.5 your lab speed would become "1.75 (+75%)".